Skip to content

 • Make and keep track of “branches” — multiple versions of the same program, with different features each.

-Projects are stored in GitHub in what is called a “repository” — a specialized storage system for code.
-Code stored in an online repository can be retrieved whenever and wherever you are, so long as you have an internet connection.
-GitHub also provides other nifty features: a very nice UI, which allows you to easily check your project’s history and keep track of changes and versions; an issue tracker to keep track of bugs and plan future features; and a very thorough statistics tab.
+When you upload a project to GitHub, it is stored in a “repository” — a specialized storage system for code.
+Files kept in a repository can be retrieved whenever and wherever you are, so long as you have an internet connection.
+GitHub also provides some nifty features: a very nice UI, which allows you to easily check your project’s history and keep track of changes and versions; an Issue Tracker to keep track of bugs and plan future features; and a very thorough Statistics tab.

 We explored Version Control Systems and some of the many things that can be done with them!